Now operating as Raybel Charters Community Interest Company, we have owned and run the Sailing Barge Raybel since 1974.

 In the three decades following her launch in 1920, the Raybel had delivered many thousands of tons of cargo under sail.
 However, the world changed and diesel power became most favoured.
 As we now see the enormous damage being done to our environment by the burning of fossil fuels our values must shift again.
 And there are lessons to be learned from the past.

-At Raybel Charters we are committed to restoring a magnificent sailing barge in order that she may join a growing fleet of ships able to deliver cargo by harnessing that great and unlimited power source of the wind.
+At Raybel Charters we are committed to restoring a magnificent sailing barge so she may join a growing fleet of ships able to deliver cargo by harnessing the great, unlimited power source of the wind.
 As well as directly reducing the carbon emissions of transport the sailing barge will act as a catalyst and inspiration to further wind-powered initiatives, joining a wider national and international network of sustainable transport enterprises.

 The Raybel is of especially strong construction and largely original.
 Although work to the hull is needed to meet MCA requirements we intend to continue paying very careful attention to originality and detail.
 It is vital that any work carried out will also increase the significance of the Raybel as a heritage asset.

-1920 and the Sailing Barge Raybel is launched into the waters of Milton Creek in Kent - the name being derived from twins, Raymond and Isabel, born earlier the same year to sailing barge owner G.F.
+1920 and the Sailing Barge Raybel is launched into the waters of Milton Creek in Kent - the name derived from twins, Raymond and Isabel, born earlier the same year to sailing barge owner G.F.
 Sully.
-The shipping company - known as ‘Sullys’ - had ordered a powerful coasting barge of some 90 feet from stem to stern post and with a cargo capacity of over 150 tons.
-Barge builders, Wills and Packham, delivered exactly that and the Raybel quickly became the pride of Sullys fleet.
-For over 50 years she carried all manner of cargos between London and east coast ports as well as the near continent – Holland, Belgium and France.
+The shipping company - known as ‘Sullys’ - had ordered a powerful coasting barge of some 90 feet from stem to stern post, with a cargo capacity of over 150 tons.
+Barge builders, Wills and Packham, delivered and the Raybel quickly became the pride of Sullys fleet.
+For over 50 years she carried cargos between London and east coast ports as well as the near continent – Holland, Belgium and France.
 During WWII the Raybel was commandeered by the Admiralty and for several years worked from the Clyde, Scotland as supply ship to naval craft.

 Now the challenge is to complete the circle of history by returning the Raybel to the work she was built for - the delivery of cargo under sail - whilst also creating a modern purpose for her, through new work that connects Thames side communities with their shared Estuary heritage.